CCB-SB/plsdb/README.md

 ## Pipeline

-To print all rules to be executes run:
+To print all rules to be executed run:

 ```bash
 snakemake -s pipeline.snake -np